zoccolan-lab/SnS/README.md

    - The "nat_percentiles" field is used to get the natural_recordings.pkl, it should point to the path you set in the local_settings.json file.
    - The "SnS_scatterplot" field is used to get the scatterplot of the SnS experiments, plot_type should be set to "centroid" and end_type should be set to "end" to repeat the analysis of the paper.

+# Additional notes:
+The whole code base was tested on a Linux machine (Ubuntu 22.04) and a Nvidia GTX 1080Ti GPU.